 Planning, drafting, publishing, and monitoring web content can feel like a full time job.
 Add in quality assurance, accessibility compliance, and improving search engine optimization and it can start to feel a bit overwhelming.
 However, getting started is as easy as blocking out a consistent time on your calendar each week to check in with your content.

-Getting Started – Monsido Access and Reports
+Getting Started – Acquia Optimize Access and Reports

 After reviewing your scan report, decide how much time you can dedicate each week to making edits to your content.
 Here’s an example of what you can get done in 15, 30, and 60 minutes each week.